December 5, 2013

 Will GM Salmon Be On Our Plate Soon?

-After 10 years, the US government could be close to approving the GM salmon.
 In late 2010, the U.S Food and Drug Administration (FDA) announced the final stages of its process to approve the GM salmon, and made the preliminary conclusion that the GE salmon is safe for to eat and does not pose a risk to the environment.
 But FDA meetings in September 2010 did not conclude with a recommendation to approve the salmon.
 Instead, the FDA’s own committee members voiced serious concerns about the quality of the data and the risks.
+In January 2013, the US government released its environmental assessment of the GE Atlantic salmon, a last step to approving the GE fish.

 The first GM Food Animal in the World?